MikeCook9994/homelab/docs/configure-new-vm.md

 ## Copy authorized keys

-Copy the appropriate public keys in the `publickey` file on this repository to each the mike and root user's `authorized_keys` files.
+Copy the appropriate public keys in the `publickey` file on this repository to each the mike, deployer, and root user's `authorized_keys` files.

 ## Configure SSH